MechanicalRock/mechanicalrock.github.io/_posts/2018-02-20--inception-pipelines-pt1.markdown

 |aws_seed.json|These are the parameters used by the CloudFormation template when executed as a deployment action in CodePipeline|
 |aws_seed.yml|The pièce de résistance, the CloudFormation template that makes it all work|

-## Taking it for a spin
+## Taking It For A Spin

-1. Download the seed files from the [GitHub repository](https://github.com/MechanicalRock/InceptionPipeline/part1).
+1. Download the zip file from the [GitHub repository](https://github.com/MechanicalRock/InceptionPipeline/archive/master.zip) and use the `part-1` files.
 Do not clone the repo, as the shell script will perform a ```git init```.
-Copy the downloaded files into a folder which will become your project folder.
+Copy the unziped files into a folder which will become your project folder.
 1. Open all the files into your editor-of-choice.
 An editor that allows global search-and-replace will be super helpful.
 1. Open ```aws_seed-cli-parameters.json```.
 Perform a global replace for all values between the ```@@```:
     |Parameter|Description|